-Just north of San Francisco, the Marin Headlands Hostel is a National Park retreat where beaches, meadows, and hillsides meet along dramatic coastal bluffs.
+Just north of San Francisco, HI Marin Headlands is a National Park retreat where beaches, meadows, and hillsides meet along dramatic coastal bluffs.

 For years the Marin Headlands section of the Golden Gate National Recreation Area has been a favorite destination for travelers, offering plenty of options for hiking, biking, surfing, and beachcombing, as well as the Point Bonita Lighthouse, Marine Mammal Center, Headlands Center for the Arts, and Bay Area Discovery Museum.
 Our hostel provides convenient access to nearby beaches, forests, and rolling hills, and a short walk to Rodeo Lagoon and Beach reveals an abundance of wildlife and native plant life.